JesseGauntlet/nomable/mydocs/idea.md

 2) See a list of recipes that match the group's preferences
 3) See a list of ingredients I need to buy to make the recipe

+Stretch stories:

+- I want to be able to add music to my videos
+- I want AI to automatically tag foods in my videos